Yorkcla/yorkcla.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Music and beyond 🎧; I'm a computer science PhD candidate exploring the intersections of sound, music, and HCI at [ANU](https://www.anu.edu.au/).
+Music and beyond 🎧

+I'm a computer science PhD candidate exploring the intersections of sound, music, and HCI at [ANU](https://www.anu.edu.au/).

-I began my academic journey as a clarinetist, studying musicology and music theory.
-During my master’s in industrial engineering, I focused on human factors and engaged with engineering projects.
+I began my academic journey as a clarinetist, studying musicology and music theory at [SNU](https://en.snu.ac.kr/).
+During my master’s in industrial engineering at the same university, I focused on human factors and engaged with industry design projects.

-I am currently developing an AI-augmented creativity support tool for sonic interaction design that applies cognitive principles of tonal music.
+I'm currently developing an AI-assisted creativity support tool that helps sound interface designers apply cognitive principles of tonal music in their design practice.